 Swiss Railways train in Zurich Station

 As my train pulled out of Podgorica station on the final leg of its journey to Bar, I was met at the station entrance by Miki who was to be my driver for the next leg of my journey.
 I had made contact with him online through his boss Radoslav who appeared to be a sort of Mr Fixit: we had agreed what to me was a very good price – it seemed that anything and everything could be arranged through him!
 Miki took me to my hotel where I was expected for dinner, bed and breakfast and it was excellent in every respect.
 Only problem I had was finding a cash machine to withdraw some euros as the deal was a cash arrangement and I had been only in Switzerland and Serbia the last three days not in the eurozone.
-The city was very different from that I had known as Titograd in the late 1960s and my accommodation arrangements then at the local campsite were also in stark contrast to my night’s stay at the Ramada Hotel.
+The city was very different from that I had known as Titograd in the mid 1970s and my accommodation arrangements then at the local campsite were also in stark contrast to my night’s stay at the Ramada Hotel.

 Miki was to drive me through Albania directly to Greece as I only had a week away from home since with my wife I had spent 10 days in Albania the previous year visiting Tirana, Durres, Berat, Elbasan and Apolonia in our Dacia Duster hire car!
 He was there at the hotel at 8 o’clock in the morning and we set off in the pouring rain to the border which we passed smoothly through in our comfy Mercedes and on to Shkoder.
 He was a good driver, had been in the Montenegrin special forces, had been trained in America and so spoke reasonable English: I felt very safe with him and our conversation ranged broadly skirting travel, politics, food, drink and more interestingly the types of people he met in the course of his current occupation which seemed to be mostly film producers and film stars.
 I must have come as a bit of a disappointment!